nwifty/Movies/README.md

 # Moviepedia Project

-A modern movie encyclopedia web application for browsing, searching, and viewing details about movies and TV shows.
-The project includes a frontend built with HTML, CSS, and JavaScript, and a backend using Node.js, Express, and PostgreSQL.
+Moviepedia is a full-stack web application for browsing, searching, and viewing details about movies and TV shows.
+It features a modern, responsive UI and a RESTful backend API.
+The project uses Node.js, Express, PostgreSQL, and vanilla JS/HTML/CSS for the frontend, with Docker support for easy deployment.

 ## Group Members
 - Lin Hao Weng